PatBQc/ExtractFaces/README.md

                 OR
 -source:"C:\directory1\directory2"
 ```
 The path to the source image to extract from or a directory name from which to extract all faces from all images.

-Note that you should put the path between double quotes as in the exemple as a best practice.
+**NOTE**: that you should put the path between double quotes as in the exemple as a best practice.

 ### Destination
 ```
 -destination
 ```
 The path to the directory where the new images will be created.
 As for the source, please consider using the double quotes.

 **IMPORTANT** : do not place the destination directory as a child or sub child of the source directory as it might iterate indefinetly.

 ### Recursive